Tarun-vv/REACT-SUPABASE-LOGIN/NOTES.md

 ### protecting routes

 1, make ProtectedRoute component and wrap AppLayout under it routes under that components
+2. implement getCurrentUser function in apiAuth.js
+3. create useUser hook in react query
+4. add functionality in ProtectedRoute // watch bug lecture just to make sure
+5. for optimization -> add following to useLogin marked with #fff (dont use)

+### log out

+1. make Log out button and add it to main page
+2. add logic to apiAuth.js
+3. make react query functionality
+4. add to button